 Pioneering Seattle Pub Culture

-Bring us to 2019.
-After 28 years owning all three Alehouses and the addition to his famlily of a grandson, Jeff Eagan decide to semi-retire.
+BRING US TO 2019.
+After owning all three Alehouses for 28 years and welcoming the addition to the famlily of his grandson Dominic Hemingway Eagan, Jeff decided to semi-retire.
 He sold the 74th.
-St. Ale House to his General Managers, Kathy Christopher (26 years as Executive Chef with 74th.) and Morgan McDowell (18 years as General Manager with the 74th).
+St. Ale House to his General Managers, Kathy Christopher (26 years as Executive Chef with 74th.) and Morgan McDowell ( 18 years as General Manager with the 74th).
 It is a perfect union and the tradition will carry on.

-Jeff Eagan is continuing as owner operator of the Columbia City Ale House.
-With his two son’s Brendan (5 years) and Bryce (3 years) handling Front House Management / Social Media and Kelly De La Barreda (15 years as Kitchen Manager) he is confident of the consistency customers have grown to expect.
+Jeff Eagan will remain owner / operator of the Columbia City Ale House.
+With his two son’s Brendan ( 5 years handling Bar Management) and Bryce ( 3 years handling Social Media) and Kelly De La Barreda ( 15 years as Kitchen Manager) Jeff is confident of continuing the consistency customers have grown to expect.

 With new ownership, Seattle neighborhoods are assured of comfortable gathering spots where people come together as a community to interact.
 We work hard to nurture guests with good food, good company, fresh ales and great service.
 If you live nearby, please consider one of our ale houses as your neighborhood “local’.